-Europa League: Who needs what to qualify?
+Europa League: who needs what to qualify?

 Group G

-• Leverkusen will seal a top-two finish if they do not lose or if Betis lose.
-They will be confirmed in the round of 16 as group winners if they win, or if they draw and Betis do not win.

-• Betis will be confirmed in second place and enter the knockout play-offs if they win and Celtic lose.

-• Celtic will be confirmed in third place and enter the UEFA Europa Conference League if they lose and Betis win.
+• Celtic will finish third and enter the UEFA Europa Conference League knockout play-offs.

 • Ferencváros will finish fourth.